Can You Mix Different Color Antifreeze? (Explained)

 Yes, it does matter what color antifreeze you use.
 Different types of coolant are formulated to work with specific types of engines and vehicles, so using the wrong type of coolant can cause damage to your engine.
 It is important to use the correct color antifreeze for your vehicle.

-What Coolant Colors Are There?
+Different Coolant Colors

 Type | Corrosion Inhibitor | Vehicle Application | Coolant Color |